When your app fails to respond to interactions in real time it causes user frustration and can lead them to abandon your app altogether.

 An app hang or freeze is a specific instance of the main thread failing to respond in a reasonable amount of time and can be caused by performing CPU intensive work or performing blocking I/O on the main thread.
 If your app hangs for 10 seconds or longer, it may be terminated by the system watchdog as described in Apple’s documentation.

 App hangs that end with termination by the system watchdog or being force-quit by the user are considered to be “fatal”.
-By default Bugsnag reports these types of app hangs.
+By default BugSnag reports these types of app hangs when a threshold of 2000ms is exceeded.

 The system watchdog does not terminate apps launched by Xcode.